-The tables below provide certain information on the composition of our Board.
-Each of the categories listed in the tables below has the meaning as it is used in Nasdaq Rule 5605(f).
+The table below provides certain information on the composition of our Board as of April 4, 2024 and April 4, 2023.
+Each of the categories listed in the table below has the meaning as it is used in NASDAQ Rule 5605(f).